 Along with other ingredients in my ragu, I used DaVinci Chianti.
-Paired with my appetizer cuties is DaVinci Pinto Grigio.
+Paired with my appetizer cuties is DaVinci Pinot Grigio.

 Yes, you can pair white wine with a more hearty dish like this one.
 I actually prefer it that way.

-These little polenta bites are rich with flavor and the Pinto Grigio cleanses the palette perfectly.
+These little polenta bites are rich with flavor and the Pinot Grigio cleanses the palette perfectly.
 I happen to think this is a fantastic combo for the holidays!

 DaVinci Wine is made by expert growers and winemakers, producing authentic, high-quality Italian wines including both Chianti and Pinot Grigio.